infolinks/deployster/README.md

 * Support creating a Plan from a previously-saved plan file (incl. comparing updated state to saved state)
 * Support live-streaming of resource action stdout to console (excluding init & state actions)
-* Support marking resources as read-only; useful for known built-in resources we DO NOT want to update/change, but we do want to reference as dependencies
 * Support marking resources as deleted; useful to have Deployster ensure a certain resource DOES NOT exist
 * Support patterns for plug permissions